KNXV-TV: News operation

 In the mid-2010s, KNXV also became a leader at digital news within the Scripps group, particularly under the leadership of Chris Kline, who was promoted to news director from digital director.
 It was the first station in the company to launch a channel on Roku, later expanded throughout the group, and the use of a "digital-first" newsroom methodology helped lead to ratings increases for channel 15's newscasts.

-KNXV-TV has won three George Foster Peabody Awards.
+KNXV-TV has won five George Foster Peabody Awards.
 The first, in 2007, was for "Security Risks at Sky Harbor", which exposed lapses in security at the airport overnight.
-The station won a second in 2012 for "Ford Escape: Exposing a Deadly Defect", which led to a recall of SUVs, and a third in 2020 for reporter Dave Biscobing's investigation, "Full Disclosure", on the state of Brady lists in the state, which also received an Alfred I. duPont–Columbia University Award and The Hillman Prize.
-Another Biscobing report, "Politically Charged", won a 2021 George Polk Award.
+The station won a second in 2012 for "Ford Escape: Exposing a Deadly Defect", which led to a recall of SUVs.
+KNXV won three more Peabody Awards in the early 2020s for a series of investigations about the Phoenix Police Department.
+In 2020, Chief Investigative Reporter Dave Biscobing was awarded for "Full Disclosure", on the state of Brady lists in the state, which also received an Alfred I. duPont–Columbia University Award and The Hillman Prize.
+Another Biscobing report, "Politically Charged", won another Peabody in 2021 along with a George Polk Award.
+KNXV's investigative team, again led by Biscobing, won a Peabody Award for a 32-part series called "Policing Phoenix".